 Ensure the Data is Reliable

-Defining and refining the process measurements leads to collecting sound information.
+Defining and refining process measures leads to collecting critical process information.
 This enables the team to make good project decisions.
-This ensures future corrective action is based on facts and data rather than assumptions and opinions.
+Reliable data ensures corrective actions are based on facts rather than assumptions and opinions.

 Tools: Operational Definitions